-Filing a medical malpractice claim takes time, as there are a number of steps to get through the process.
+Filing a claim takes time, as there are a number of steps to get through the process.
 If you’re considering filing, you’ll want to have an idea of what you’ll be dealing with.
 Let’s take a look at the typical steps.

 - Investigation.
 Investigating an incident related to medical negligence can be challenging without the right resources.
 Fortunately for our clients, Thomas Law Offices is experienced in investigating legal claims.
 We’ll start by collecting your medical history and consulting a medical expert.
 They’ll be able to help us determine why and how you were injured.
-Based on the circumstances of your injury, they’ll know whether or not the standard of care was violated.
+Then, based on the circumstances of your injury, they’ll know whether or not the standard of care was violated.

 - Negotiations.
 At any time during the process, either party is allowed to attempt negotiations to resolve the case without the help of a judge or jury.
 In some cases, negotiations are formal proceedings that happen in front of a third-party mediator or arbitrator.
-Informal negotiations are typically between both sides and their attorneys.
+However, informal negotiations are typically between both sides and their attorneys.